52sketches/52sketches.github.io/_posts/2020-12-10-52-Sketches-Episode-010-SaharFreemantle.md

 Oh, I didn't know I wasn't brought up in London.
 So I have more of a kind of like, middle of England kind of accent.
 Yeah, I would say the London accent is a bit more rough than

 Rob Head  2:46
-I say.
+I see.
 Wonderful.
 It's so great to have our first international guest on the podcast.
 You are living and working in London.
-Yeah,
+Yeah?

 Sahar Freemantle  2:53
-that's right.
-Yes, I am. may say whatever I say about the, you know, the London accent or whatever.
+That's right.
+Yes, I am.
+I may say whatever I say about the, you know, the London accent or whatever.
 But actually, I I love London.
 I love being here.
 I've been here for several years.
 And yeah, I don't think I ever want to leave here.
 I think it's an amazing city.

 Rob Head  3:08
 Wonderful.
 So, you know, the first thing that occurs to me as I'm speaking to you is how culturally specific some arts are so for example, the word milliner was not in my vocabulary until I was researching your work.
 You know, we as Americans, we might use the word haberdasher if we're trying to sound especially British.
-But, so tell us about what what is a milliner.
+But, so tell us about what what is a milliner?

 Sahar Freemantle  3:35
-A Milena is a hat maker.
+A milliner is a hat maker.
 So yeah, just somebody who makes hats and headwear.
 And you can use the word Hatter, but that's not very often used.
 I think that's more used to describe people who make men's hats.
 Right?
 So yes, I'm a millionaire.
 And what that means is I make hats and headpieces.
 Mostly for women.

 Rob Head  3:58
 Mostly for women.
 Right?
 Yeah.
 So yeah, the word Hatter over here anyway, is usually preceded by the word mad.
 So

-Unknown Speaker  4:05
+Sahar Freemantle  4:05
-yeah, I get that.
+yeah, I get that a lot.

 Rob Head  4:09
 Yeah, let's talk about your backstory a little bit.
 How did you end up here?
 So let's, let's talk about maybe your childhood, your upbringing?
 Did you have creative things that you were into, as you were growing up?
 You know, did you sing or dance or play in plays?
 Or were you you know, selling dresses or whatever, when you were a young one?
 What were you involved in?